Teddy Park: 2006–2015: Mainstream success as producer for YG Entertainment

+2016–2023: The Black Label and continued focus on producing

-In 2016, Park began working with girl group Blackpink and produced their first two single albums Square One and Square Two, consisting of number-one hit "Whistle" and top-ten hits "Boombayah", "Playing with Fire", and "Stay".
+In 2016, Park became publicly associated with Blackpink and produced their first two single albums Square One and Square Two, consisting of number-one hit "Whistle" and top-ten hits "Boombayah", "Playing with Fire", and "Stay".
 That same year, he founded The Black Label, a subsidiary of YG Entertainment.
-The label currently houses Zion.T, Korea's second bestselling artist of 2015 after BigBang, Korean-Canadian singer and former I.O.I member Jeon Somi, and K-Pop Girl-Group Meovv.
+The label initial included Zion.T, Korea's second bestselling artist of 2015 after BigBang.
+He also signed Korean-Canadian singer and former I.O.I member Jeon Somi and K-pop girl group Meovv.

-In 2017, Park wrote and produced the hit single "As If It's Your Last" for Blackpink.
+In 2017, Park wrote and produced the hit single, originally intended for 2NE1, "As If It's Your Last", for Blackpink.
 In 2018, he wrote and produced their debut EP, Square Up, including the number-one single "Ddu-Du Ddu-Du" as well as "Forever Young".
 Park also wrote and produced Blackpink member Jennie's number-one hit song "Solo".
 Park produced for the first time for a non-YG Entertainment artist with "Just Dance," the theme song for the reality television competition Mix Nine.
 Participants singing and dancing to the song was released and three versions of the song were released overall: a male version led by Hyojin of ONF, a female version led by Lee Sujin from Fave Entertainment, and a co-ed version performed by both teams.
 He produced two songs for singer Sunmi: "Gashina" and "Heroine".

+In 2018, there were concerns that Sunmi's "Heroine" has plagiarized Cheryl's debut solo single "Fight for This Love".
+Sunmi's agency said that they were investigating the issue.
+It later concluded with stating, "We unequivocally reveal that 'Heroine' is 100 percent an original creative work with absolutely no reference to the song that has been named in the controversy."
 In 2019, Park wrote and produced Blackpink's second EP, Kill This Love.
 He also wrote and produced singer Jeon Somi's debut single "Birthday".

 In 2020, Park played a major role in writing and producing Blackpink's debut studio album, The Album, which consisted of the number-one song "How You Like That" as well as hit singles "Ice Cream" and "Lovesick Girls".
 In 2021, Park wrote and produced Blackpink members Rosé and Lisa's respective debut solo singles "On the Ground" and "Lalisa".
 He also wrote and produced many of the songs on Jeon Somi's debut studio album XOXO, which included top-ten single "Dumb Dumb".